Luke-Jacobs/luke-jacobs.github.io/tutorials/intro_to_python.md

 - Data (Memories)
 - Operations (Thinking and Acting)

+In some ways these are the yin and yang of Computer Science.
+As you learn Python, you will be able to know more fully what these concepts are and how to use them well.
 The art of programming is knowing how to manage data and what operations to perform on that data.
+So let's jump right in!
+Click on "Next lesson" to continue!